 - Search duration: 5 weeks

-- Buyer profile: Senior executive, 48 years old, primary residence in Lyon
+- Buyer profile: Senior executive, 48 years old, main home in Lyon

 The brief

-Our client held a director-level position that required his presence at the Paris headquarters three days a week.
-For two years, he had been alternating between hotels and Airbnb rentals, at an estimated annual cost of 25,000 euros.
-Buying a pied-a-terre represented both a quality-of-life improvement and a sound investment.
+Our client held a director-level post that required his presence at the Paris headquarters three days a week.
+For two years he had alternated between hotels and Airbnb rentals, at an estimated 25,000 euros a year.
+Buying a pied-à-terre meant both a better quality of life and a sound investment.

-His criteria were specific: a one-bedroom or large studio in the 6th, 7th or 15th arrondissements, close to a metro line connecting directly to Gare de Lyon, quiet, with good natural light.
+His criteria were specific: a two-room flat or large studio in the 6th, 7th or 15th arrondissements, close to a metro line running directly to Gare de Lyon, quiet, with good natural light.
 The maximum budget was set at 450,000 euros.

 The search strategy

 The main constraint was the client’s availability.
 Based in Lyon, he could only travel on Friday afternoons.
-Our property hunter therefore implemented a proxy viewing protocol: each shortlisted property was documented with a detailed report including photos, video and co-ownership analysis.
+Our property hunter therefore set up a proxy viewing protocol: each shortlisted property was documented in a detailed report with photos, video and a co-ownership analysis.

-Of 23 properties identified over five weeks, 14 were eliminated on paper (excessive charges, nuisances, co-ownership works voted), 6 were visited by our property hunter, and 3 were presented to the client with a full file.
-The chosen property was the first he visited in person.
+Of 23 properties identified over five weeks, 14 were ruled out on paper for excessive charges, nuisances or co-ownership works already voted, 6 were viewed by our property hunter, and 3 were presented to the client with a full file.
+The one he chose was the first he viewed in person.

 The property

-A one-bedroom apartment of 38 m2 on the 4th floor of a Haussmannian building with a lift, on rue de Grenelle.
-An 18 m2 living room overlooking a tree-lined courtyard, an 11 m2 bedroom, a fitted kitchen and a renovated shower room.
-Original solid parquet, mouldings, decorative fireplace.
-A 4 m2 cellar.
+A two-room flat of 38 m² on the 4th floor of a Haussmannian building with a lift, on rue de Grenelle: an 18 m² living room onto a tree-lined courtyard, an 11 m² bedroom, a fitted kitchen and a renovated shower room.
+Original solid parquet, mouldings, a decorative fireplace and a 4 m² cellar.

 The negotiation

-The property was listed at 425,000 euros, or 11,184 euros/m2, a price consistent with the 7th arrondissement market for this type of surface.
-Our property hunter identified two negotiation levers:
+The property was listed at 425,000 euros, or 11,184 euros/m², in line with the 7th arrondissement market for this kind of surface.
+Our property hunter saw two levers:

-- Time on the market: the property had been listed for 8 weeks without an offer, a sign that the price was slightly above market for this configuration
+- Time on the market.
+The property had been listed for 8 weeks without an offer, a sign the price sat slightly above market for this configuration

 What this mission illustrates

-1. Remote purchases require a trusted intermediary.
-When the buyer lives outside Paris or abroad, the property hunter in Paris acts as their eyes and ears on the ground.
-They filter properties, document every visit, and ensure the client only travels for validated opportunities.
+1. Remote purchases call for a trusted intermediary.
+When the buyer lives outside Paris or abroad, the property hunter in Paris acts as their eyes and ears on the ground, filtering properties, documenting every viewing and making sure the client only travels for validated opportunities.

-2. A pied-a-terre is an investment as much as a practical decision.
-Beyond daily comfort, buying property in Paris in a central arrondissement constitutes a long-term asset.
+2. A pied-à-terre is as much an investment as a practical decision.
+Beyond day-to-day comfort, buying property in Paris in a central arrondissement builds a long-term asset.
 The 7th arrondissement has seen average appreciation of 3.2% per year over the past decade.

 3. Speed of decision is a competitive advantage.
-A buyer who can make an offer without a mortgage contingency clause and sign quickly gains significant negotiation leverage with motivated sellers.
-This is an asset that the property hunter leverages in every negotiation.
+A buyer who can offer without a mortgage contingency clause and sign quickly gains real leverage with motivated sellers.
+The property hunter puts this to work in every negotiation.

 Frequently asked questions

-A property hunter handles the entire search: shortlisting, video tours or video conference visits, technical analysis of the property and co-ownership.
-The client only travels once or twice for the final viewings and the signing of the preliminary agreement.
+A property hunter handles the whole search: shortlisting, video tours or video-call viewings, technical analysis of the property and the co-ownership.
+The client travels only once or twice, for the final viewings and the signing of the preliminary agreement.

 Yes.
 Many executives rent out their pied-a-terre as furnished accommodation when they are not using it, under the LMNP (non-professional furnished landlord) regime.
 Net yields in Paris range from 2.5% to 4% depending on the arrondissement and surface area, with long-term capital appreciation potential.